couchbaselabs/promtimer/dashboards/README.md

     }

 You will notice that the panel now contains one or more time series traces, or targets.
-Each target is the `sys_cpu_utilization_rate` for one of the cbcollects against which Promtimer is run.
+Each target is the `sys_cpu_host_utilization_rate` for one of the cbcollects against which Promtimer is run.
 This happens because the target contains at least one instance of the Promtimer template parameter `{data-source-name}` which is automatically expanded by Promtimer to add one trace per data source, or cbcollect.